ibtisam14/AI-product-copilot/data/faq.md

 ## How good is the camera?
 It has a 108MP triple-lens system for professional-grade photos.

+## Is it available in stock?
+Yes, Smartphone Alpha is available in stock.

+## What is the price?
+Price: 799.99 USD.

 ---

 # Laptop Pro 15